foodcoops/foodcoops.github.io/tos.md

 ## No Warranty

-You understand and agree that the global hosting group provides online services “as is” and without any warranty, express, implied, or statutory.
+The service is run by volunteers.
+We automatically monitor our systems and create daily backups of the data.
+However, you understand and agree that the global hosting group provides online services “as is” and without any warranty, express, implied, or statutory.
 We specifically disclaim any implied warranties of title, merchantability, fitness for a particularly purpose and non-infringement.
 We make no warranty as to the reliability, accessibility, or quality of our services.
 You agree that the use of our services is at your sole and exclusive risk.

 ## Changes to this policy